KiwiFlavoredApollo/cobblemon-trainer-battle/docs/rentalbattle.md

 Rental Battle replaces Battle Factory from the previous versions.
 It basically let players battle trainers with rental Pokémon.
 Rental Battles can be initiated with `/rentalbattle <trainer>` and `/rentalbattleother <trainer>`.

-## Rules

-Rental Battle is 3 on 3 battle.
-Rental Battle does not start if either player or the trainer does not have three or more Pokémon.

 ## Rental Pokemon

 Before starting Rental Battle, player must receive rental Pokémon.
-Rental Pokémon are volatile, and they are removed when player disconnects from the server.
 Rental Pokémon can also be removed by running `/rentalpokemon clear`.

+Trainers with empty team can be used for Rental Battle.
+Those trainers will receive random Pokémon.

 ### Random